Project-MONAI/tutorials/full_gpu_inference_pipeline/README.md

 }
 ```
 Also, please note that in the config.pbtxt, the parameter `FORCE_CPU_ONLY_INPUT_TENSORS` is set to `no`, so that Triton will not move input tensors to CPU for the Python model.
 Instead, Triton will provide the input tensors to the Python model in either CPU or GPU memory, depending on how those tensors were last used.
-And the file structure of the model repository should be:
+And now the file structure of the model repository should be:
 ```
 triton_models/
 ├── segmentation_3d